Log files and custom logging

 Write-Host "Setting OSDStartTime to: ${TSEnv:OSDStartTime}" -ForegroundColor Green

 Here is the result in the DeployR log.
-In yellow are the write-output / write-host commands , rest of the logging is what DeployR does.
+In yellow are the Write-Output and Write-Host commands; the rest are normal DeployR entries.

-The other option is to have entirely new log files created, this is handing on complex steps, or application installs where you'd like the installer log created and added to the DeployR log folder.
+The other option is to have entirely new log files created.
+This is useful on complex steps, or application installations where you would like the installer log created and added to the DeployR log folder (and therfore uploaded to the DeployR server).
 In the custom script, let your log path to the DeployR log variable

 $LogFolder = ${TSEnv:_DEPLOYRLOGS}